Sarah Snook in The Picture of Dorian Gray

 Advertising

-Seeing a Broadway show can require a fair amount—and sometimes a leap of faith.
-You can wait until the shows have opened and try to see only the very best Broadway shows, but by then it is harder to get tickets and good seats.
-So it can be a smart move to keep an eye on the shows that have yet to open on Broadway—be they original musicals, promising new plays or revivals of time-tested classics—and pick some promising options in advance.
-Here, in order of their first performances, are the productions that are set to begin their Broadway runs in the final months of 2024.
+Seeing a Broadway show can require quite a lot of planning—and sometimes a leap of faith.
+You can wait try to see only the very best Broadway shows by waiting until everything opens and gets reviewed, but by then it is harder to get tickets and good seats.
+So it's smart to keep an eye on upcoming productions—whether they're original musicals and plays or revivals of time-tested classics—and pick out some promising options in advance.
+Here, in order of their first performances, are the productions that are set to begin their Broadway runs in the first few months of 2025.
 (Other shows may be added if and when they are announced.)

 Recommended: Current and Upcoming Off Broadway Shows